 We work with producers and smallholders, as well as the mills and aggregators that buy from them.
 We help to build a practical understanding of environmental and social performance, alongside any gaps or issues in current practices.
 For producers, we focus on their own farms or plantations.
 While for mills and first aggregators, we help them to understand the range of different producers supplying them.

-Our responsible production work includes:
+Our responsible production services include:

 - Undertaking baseline or gap assessments against voluntary standards or the requirements of customers or investors